Working with values

 What I learned in this time was this:

 - Examining others values and incorporating their philosophy into your own values can actually help you grow.
-I am glad I didn’t reject the values I was being faced with; Through this process, I learned a lot about myself and others.
+I am glad I accepted the values I was being faced with; I learned a lot about myself and others through this process.
 I would urge you to look at this in this light.

-- I always had a bottom line: So for example, I would respect sometimes the boundaries between my employee’s personal life and work sometimes collided.
+- I always had a bottom line: For example, I would sometimes respect the boundaries between my employee’s personal life and work collide.
 This could occur particularly during stressful life events, and the business could only bend so far to accommodate.
 We had a business to run.
 I learned other people had a much shorter bottom line.

 - I realised that I could respect other people’s values even when they weren’t my own.
-I might not agree with them, but there were occasions when I had no choice but to accept them.
+I might disagree with them, but there were occasions when I had no choice but to accept them.

 Being clear about prioritising your values

-Even in times of crisis or change, your values don’t need to actually change.
+Even in times of crisis or change, your values don’t need actually to change.
 Indeed to maintain the credibility and trust of your customers and employees, this is the time you need to demonstrate your commitment to fundamental values even more strongly.
 You must also be diligent and articulate your bottom line.
-So for example, you might have a policy around family friendly policies, but that if your business is on the verge of bankruptcy, you might have to review these and ask people to do more.
+So, for example, you might have a policy around family-friendly policies, but if your business is on the verge of bankruptcy, you might have to review these and ask people to do more.

 The lady in question wasn’t a cheat.
-She just valued outcomes more and the way people came along with the change came second.
-It wasn’t that she was dishonest, just didn’t value the input of others because it would slow the process down.
-She got the job done, but she didn’t make many friends upon the way.
+She just valued outcomes more, and the way people came along with the change came second.
+It wasn’t that she was dishonest; she didn’t value the input of others because it would slow the process down.
+She got the job done, but she didn’t make many friends on the way.
 Did it make financial sense?
-Yes in the short term.
+Yes, in the short term.
 Did it earn the respect of the employees affected?
 No, not in the long or short term.

 A commitment to working with values

 In the process of my learning, did I change my values?
-A big resounding no. I realised that a values-driven approach can be seen as slow and soft.
-What I learned is having a commitment to values, with a clear and transparent bottom line is essential to gaining credibility and commitment.
+A big resounding no. I realised that a values-driven approach could be seen as slow and soft.
+I learned that having a commitment to values with a clear and transparent bottom line is essential to gaining credibility and commitment.

 I don’t dismiss other people’s values because they are not the same as mine.
 I consider them in the context they are being applied.
 If I am working with people whose values don’t coincide with mine, I try to put myself in their shoes.
-If I am standing in their shoes and still feel so uncomfortable I can’t walk.
-I simply walk away, in my own shoes with my own values intact.
+If I am standing in their shoes and still feel so uncomfortable, I can’t walk.
+I walk away, in my own shoes, with my own values intact.

 What do you think?
 Are you able to respect others values when yours are in question?
-Do you think its imperative for employers to maintain their values even in times of great change?
+Do you think employers must maintain their values even in times of great change?
 How important is it to have a value-driven philosophy?